 VIRGINIA REGIONAL TRANSIT

-DEMAND/RESPONSE AND ADA PARATRANSIT
+ON DEMAND AND ADA PARATRANSIT

 POLICIES AND PROCEDURES

-Persons wishing to utilize Demand/Response or ADA Paratransit services are required to complete an application.
+Persons wishing to utilize On Demand or ADA Paratransit services are required to complete an application.
 Qualified applicants will be certified and shall receive notification within 21 days of receiving their completed application.
 If there is a delay and eligibility exceeds 21 days, applicants will be provided paratransit service on a presumption of eligibility until the eligibility process can be completed.
 Applicants who are denied eligibility will receive a letter (and/or other accessible format as requested) that will describe ineligibility details, including the VRT ADA appeal process.

 If individuals wish to appeal a denial of eligibility, he/she must make a written request for appeal within 60 calendar days of the written notification of determination.
 Any accommodations needed for the individual to participate fully in the appeal process should also be included with the written appeal request.

 Upon receipt of an appeal request, the Transit Manager and VRT Executives will review the request for appeal.
 Further review could include Service Contract Holders and/or an independent clinical professional.
 This could include a formal hearing.
 VRT and/or the passenger have the right to present relevant information at that time.
 The request will be determined within 30 days of the receipt of the appeal request.
 ADA service will continue for the rider until a decision is rendered.